winniewy-lau/J124/finalproject.md

 **Step 4: Clean the dataset**
   - freeze and bold the first row
   - look for error or anomalies
-    - The dataset was name 2013-2020, but un fact there is no entries of fires in 2020.
+    - The dataset was named 2013-2020, but in fact there is no entries of fires in 2020.
     - Note that there are entries of the same fire but they are in different locations, counties or year, so we should keep them.
     - I was hoping to find out how the duration of fires has changed over the year, but some enties do not have the extinguished date.
 So I wasn't able to do that out of this dataset alone.